ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

    blocking the IP traffic.

-You should also ensure that the autopilot controller board has appropriate ArduPilot firwmare installed and has booted correctly (on Pixhawk/PX4 there are useful :ref:`LEDs <common-leds-pixhawk>` and :ref:`Sounds <common-sounds-pixhawkpx4>` which can tell you the state of the autopilot).
+You should also ensure that the autopilot controller board has appropriate ArduPilot firmware installed and has booted correctly (on Pixhawk there are useful :ref:`LEDs <common-leds-pixhawk>` and :ref:`Sounds <common-sounds-pixhawkpx4>` which can tell you the state of the autopilot).

 Related topics
 ==============